helrond/clbsj.org/_event_series/black-august.md

       Fellowship of Reconciliation, and a member of the Community of Living Traditions and the Muslim Peace Fellowship.
 She has volunteered with CLBSJ’s library team and the Muslim Peace Collection.
-  - name: 'Sister Sharifa Vernice Meytung, Artistic Consultant'
+  - name: Sister Sharifa Vernice Meytung
     description: >-
       An African-American artist and haijin (a writer of haiku poetry), Sr.
       Sharifa is a teacher and lay religious practitioner in the Catholic and